vincentarelbundock/lockbox/README.md

 variables.

 First, we define a named list with the values that we wish to store securely.
-Then, we call `sops_encrypt()` to encrypt those secrets into our lockbox file.
+Then, we call `secrets_encrypt()` to encrypt those secrets into our lockbox file.
 Again, we use the public key for encryption.

 ``` r
 secrets <- list(